Graph Kernels: A Survey: Preliminaries

-\end{definition} Besides the adjacency matrix $A$, a graph $G=(V,E)$ can also be represented by its Laplacian matrix $L$. \begin{definition}[Laplacian Matrix] Let $A$ be the adjacency matrix of a graph $G=(V,E)$ and $D$ a diagonal matrix with $D_{ii} = \sum_j A_{ij}$.
+\end{definition} The maximum of the degrees of the vertices of a graph is denoted by $deg^*$, and $deg^* = \max_{v \in V} deg(v)$.
+Besides the adjacency matrix $A$, a graph $G=(V,E)$ can also be represented by its Laplacian matrix $L$. \begin{definition}[Laplacian Matrix] Let $A$ be the adjacency matrix of a graph $G=(V,E)$ and $D$ a diagonal matrix with $D_{ii} = \sum_j A_{ij}$.
 Then, the Laplacian matrix $L$ of a graph $G=(V,E)$ can be defined as follows